from pathlib import Path

 Run the following code to 1. use the information_note_type_model

 to predict the types of each standard information note in the newly created reference folder, and 2. record these predictions to the standard information notes’ respective frontmatter YAML metadata.
-Running the following code may take several minutes.
+Running the following code should take several minutes.

 # Change `vault` and `reference` if necessary.
+These variables were defined in previous code.

-# vault = Path(r'C:\Users\hyunj\Documents\Development\Python\trouver_walkthrough_folder\example_math_vault') # The path to the Obsidian vault
+# vault = Path(r'C:\Users\<user>\...') # The path to the Obsidian vault

 # `reference` = 'kim_park_ga1dcmmc`